jurberg/boost-presentation/README.md

-This project contains the source files for the boost presentation from the Chippewa Valley 2008 Code Camp.
+This project contains the source files for a presentation on the Boost libraries for C++.
 You need to install Boost on your machine and update the project or Makefile to point to the install before compiling.